 “The highest consumption of fuel is through acceleration from stationary.”

 The Volvo Group has used professional drivers when testing the new tool, both in a simulator and on the road, and the response has been extremely positive.

 “It is difficult to provide a general figure about how much fuel can be saved from this technology,” says Guillaume Vernet.
 “But, in areas with frequent changes in speed, fuel consumption is about 10-15 percent lower.”

 “For haulage companies, this can represent substantial financial savings over a year and a considerable boost toward a better environment.”

-eCoMove is a 3-year integrated project (April 2010 – November 2013), co-funded by the European Commission under the 7th Framework Programme of Research and Technological Development.
-This project has created integrated cooperative solutions for road transport to help drivers, freight and road operators save unnecessary kilometres driven (optimised routing); save fuel (eco-driving support); and manage traffic more efficiently (optimised network management).
+In conclusion, this high-tech eco company eCoMove is a 3-year integrated project (April 2010 – November 2013) co-funded by the European Commission under the 7th Framework Programme of Research and Technological Development.
+This project has created integrated cooperative solutions for road transport to help drivers, freight and road operators save unnecessary kilometers driven (optimized routing).
+Finally they save fuel (high tech eco-driving support); and manage traffic more efficiently (optimized network management).